-Arcle IoT healthcare monitoring system showing smart wristband with Raspberry Pi Pico accelerometer displaying 99.2% fall detection accuracy in <200ms, edge computing architecture diagram with MQTT protocol flow, behavioral ML dashboard analyzing resident routines, and Flutter mobile app with real-time staff alerts
+Arcle IoT healthcare monitoring system showing smart wristband with ESP32 MPU-6050 accelerometer for fall detection, edge computing architecture diagram with MQTT protocol flow, behavioral ML dashboard analyzing resident routines, and Flutter mobile app with real-time staff alerts

 IoT & Healthcare